shaunpersad/throttled-queue/README.md

         // if we can't tell when to retry, use the default wait time return manager.pauseQueueAndRetry();
     }
-    if (!response.ok) {
+    // for all other bad statuses, we just want to retry this specific API call if (!response.ok) {
-        return manager.retry(); // retry this function alone using the default wait time }
+        return manager.retry(); // retry using the default wait time }
     return response.json();
 });